0pilatos0/TypeLegend/USAGE.md

 /**
 * Converts a string to camelCase.
  *
- * @param {string} str - The input string to convert.
+ * @param  str - The input string to convert.
- * @returns {string} The camelCase version of the input string.
+ * @returns  The camelCase version of the input string.
-* Replaces non-letter characters with camelCase formatting.
-   *
-   * @param {string} word - The matched word or character.
-   * @param {number} index - The index of the matched word or character.
-   * @returns {string} The replacement for the matched word or character.
 */
 ```